List of high commissioners of India to Pakistan

-The following people have served as High Commissioners or Ambassadors from India to Pakistan.
+The following people have served as high commissioners or ambassadors from India to Pakistan.
 Pakistan vacated its membership in the Commonwealth of Nations from January 1972 until August 1989.
-From 1999 until 2004, and during 2007-2008, Pakistan was suspended from the Commonwealth of Nations.
+From 1999 until 2004, and during 2007–2008, Pakistan was suspended from the Commonwealth of Nations.

+After the Abrogation of Article 370 in August 2019, Pakistan downgraded diplomatic ties with India, suspending the then-Indian High Commissioner.
+Since then, the mission is being headed by the Charge d'Affaires.

+In August 2023, a 2005-batch IFS officer, Geetika Srivastava was appointed Charge d'Affaires, becoming the first woman to head the Indian mission in Pakistan.